 Ways To Avoid Relationship Stress During Christmas

 Christmas is supposed to be the jolliest time of the year, but it’s not the case for some people.
 There are those who view the holidays as a very stressful time.
-Let’s take couples as an example.
+Let’s take couples as an example, for most, relationship stress is inevitable.

-David McCandless, a data journalist from London, and Lee Byron analysed Facebook updates for one year to find out specific holidays that have an increased number of couples breaking up.
+David McCandless, a data journalist from London, and Lee Byron analyzed Facebook updates for one year to find out specific holidays that have an increased number of couples breaking up.

 How To Stay Away From Relationship Stress While Still Going With The Holiday Spirit